AliaumeL/transducer-exercices/exercices.md

 occurrences of the pattern, starting from the left of the text $t$.

-1. Is the function that underlines the *starts* of the matches computable by a Mealy Machine?
-By a *sequential function*?
-By a Mealy Machine with *lookaheads*?
+1. Is the function that underlines the *starts* of the matches computable by a 'Mealy Machine'?
+By a 'sequential function'?
+By a 'Mealy Machine with lookaheads'?
 2. Same question with underlining the *ends* of the matches.
 3. Same question for the function $m$.
 4. Conclude by providing an efficient algorithm to perform string matching.